sinae99/Active-Directory-Home-Lab/README.md

 ## Introduction

+The main goal of this project is to set up a domain and connect our guest PC to it.
+After configuring the network and DC, we will create user accounts using a PowerShell script.
+Then, we will join the client to the domain and verify that everything is working correctly.

 The main aim of this project is to form a domain and join our guest PC into that domain. after setting up, we create user accounts using a PowerShell script. in the end, we do a bruteforce attack on the domain to check for any obtainable passwords.

 ## Lab Set-up and Tools